StefanoBalocco/WaitOverlay/README.md

 # WaitOverlay

 A flexible loading overlay for the browser.
-Inspired by [jquery-loading-overlay](https://gasparesganga.com/labs/jquery-loading-overlay/).
+Started as a refactor of [jquery-loading-overlay](https://gasparesganga.com/labs/jquery-loading-overlay/).

 ---